Have everyone racing to your child’s race car theme party with these decoration ideas, party invites, activities, food, candy, and more!

 1. Racetrack Floor

 Get your guests excited for the fun party ahead of them as they are walking up to the door with a 10-foot long racetrack runner.
 There are already products like these at online retailers.
+You could also use sidewalk chalk to create your own racetrack!

 2. Race Car Posters